-Each day speaks out a rare tale of mankind, history of the aching wrestle, and the construction of American history.
+Each day speaks out a rare tale of mankind, the history of the aching wrestle, and the construction of American history.

 Labor Day vs 4th of July